-Seamless operations: In today's always-connected work world, the concept of teamwork has shifted dramatically.
-Companies now need office employees, remote workers, partners and suppliers to be able to collaborate with team members from anywhere using messaging, video, phone, text and other communication tools.
+- >> Seamless operations: Companies need office employees, remote workers, partners, and suppliers to be able to collaborate with team members from anywhere using messaging, video, phone, text, and other communication tools. - By consolidating these various functions onto one platform, a UCaaS solution helps make teams more agile.

-By consolidating these various functions onto one platform, a UCaaS solution helps make teams more agile by allowing participants to share information and make decisions quickly and then move on to other projects.
-The result?
-Companies can better harness the collective knowledge of everyone across their extended enterprises, helping to ensure their long-term success in today's competitive business environment.
 UCaaS also enables seamless operations during disaster recovery, particularly for a remote workforce.
-For example, if an Internet outage occurs at a company site, public cloud services that maintain voice and emergency calling capabilities can provide seamless, ongoing operations with features such as:
+For example, if an Internet outage occurs at a company site, public cloud services that maintain voice and emergency calling capabilities can provide seamless, ongoing operations with features such as: - Emergency calling and callback: Enables connection to the local public-safety answering point (PSAP) through a

-- Emergency calling and callback: Enables connection to the emergency services switchboard through a public switched telephone network (PSTN) connection and routes emergency callbacks in an emergency. - Extension-to-extension dialling: Extension dialling can function continuously both at customer sites via the PSTN connection and at the affected site. - Outbound and inbound calling: Calling external numbers via the PSTN connection is still possible, and incoming calls can be directed to specifically designated employees. - Global capabilities: To be effective in a global market with a remote and mobile workforce, your employees must all work in sync, no matter where they're located.
+- public switched telephone network (PSTN) connection and routes emergency callbacks in an emergency. - Extension-to-extension dialing: Extension dialing will function continuously both at customer sites via the PSTN connection and at the affected site. - Outbound and inbound calling: Calling external numbers via the PSTN connection will still be possible, and incoming calls can be directed to specifically designated employees. - >> Global capabilities: To be effective in a global market with a remote and mobile workforce, your employees must all work in sync, no matter where they're located.
 Your company needs to find ways to operate in unison and present a local presence wherever you conduct business.
 Yet it's easy for your company to lose track of critical business when time and distance are standing in its way.
 This is especially true when dealing with stand-alone legacy equipment that was never intended to connect to the rest of the world.

-A UCaaS solution can address these challenges head-on by employing the cost efficiency, reliability and ubiquity of the cloud.
+A UCaaS solution can address these challenges head-on by employing the cost efficiency, reliability, and ubiquity of the cloud.
 Businesses can operate across geographic boundaries with one system that seamlessly unites collaboration and communication functionality.
-Businesses get a truly global communications system that's easy to manage and use, plus offers the flexibility needed as they grow and change.
+Businesses get a truly global communications system that's easy to manage and use plus offers the flexibility needed as they grow and change.

-Mobile device, browser and app support: With the vast majority of people now using their mobile devices to stay connected to their work, the idea of a 9-to-5 workplace has changed.
+Mobile device, browser, and app support: With the vast majority of people now using their mobile devices to stay connected to their work, the idea of a 9-to-5 workplace has changed.
 For many people, the work environment is fluid, limited only by the number of reception bars on their wireless devices.
 This rise in workforce mobility creates new business communications challenges.
 And keeping pace with today's remote and mobile workforce requires companies to reevaluate their current business phone systems to meet the changing needs of employees on the move.

-Look for a UCaaS provider with mobile, desktop, browser and integrated applications for its UCaaS solution that cross device and application boundaries.
-These features enable you to collaborate with colleagues straight from your personal mobile phone or laptop through a companyapproved browser or application.
-You can make and receive calls, meet and collaborate directly from Google Workspace, Microsoft Outlook, Salesforce and other productivity tools.
+Look for a UCaaS provider with mobile, desktop, browser, and integrated applications for its UCaaS solution that cross device and application boundaries.
+These features enable you to collaborate with colleagues right from your personal mobile phone or laptop through a company-approved browser or application.
+You can make and receive calls, meet, and collaborate directly from Google Workspace, Microsoft Outlook, Salesforce, and other productivity tools.

-Carrier-grade reliability: Messaging, video and voice are the core business communications and collaboration tools that companies use to get work done and connect with their customers.
-This requires the same level of reliability in your UCaaS platform that folk used to expect from their phone company - when you dial a number, you're connected every time.
+Carrier-grade reliability: Messaging, video, and voice are the core business communications and collaboration tools that companies use to get work done and connect with their customers.
+This requires the same level of reliability in your UCaaS platform that folks used to expect in their phone company - when you pick up the phone, you get a dial tone every time.

-A UCaaS solution should offer "five nines" (99.999 per cent; see the sidebar in Chapter 4 for more on this) reliability with globally redundant data centres and robust service-level agreements (SLAs).
+A UCaaS solution should offer "five nines" (99.999 percent) reliability with globally redundant data centers and robust service-level agreements (SLAs).
 Additionally, a UCaaS solution must be able to quickly and seamlessly scale up (or down) to meet business demand.

->> Vendor innovation (research and development):
+- >> Vendor innovation (research and development):